-The scientific name was derived from the from the Celtic “ec” or “ac”, meaning “a prickle”, in reference to the prickley branches of the species.
+The scientific name was derived from the Celtic “ec” or “ac”, meaning “a prickle”, in reference to the prickley branches of the plant.

 Ulex symbolizes fertility, protection and hope.

-According to various mythologies, the plant is associated with sun and light.
+According to various mythologies, this plant is associated with sun and light.

 Interesting facts about Ulex: